-An applicant whose most recent education is outside the United States is also exempt from fulfilling the basic competency requirements.
+An applicant whose most recent education is outside the United States is also exempt from fulfilling the competency requirements.

-General aptitude requirements.
-The "General Aptitude Requirements are listed on page 65.
-All applicants must meet either the general aptitude requirements for freshmen or for college transfers.
+Aptitude requirements.
+The "Aptitude Requirements" are listed on page 64.
+All applicants must meet the aptitude requirements for freshmen or for college transfers.